mrcybercat/internship-entry-assessment/programming-test.md

     public void PrintName(String message) {}
 }
 ```
-In case of C# putting every class in the same file is permissible, if .
+In case of C# putting every class in the same file is permissible, if however not recommended.
 ```cs
 using System;